jgarciasuarez/J_geotechnical/README.md

 # J_geotechnical
-Mathematica notebook supporting results of J-integral application to retaining walls
+Mathematica notebook supporting results of J-integral application to retaining walls.
+Find the notebook in the "Releases" section.